 - Q: May an Educational Options student participate in Ontario Christian Schools events?

 Ontario Christian welcomes Educational Options (EO) student participation and identify these students as a student of this school.
 EO students are recognized as attending Ontario Christian Schools.
 These students may receive a student ID card, attend athletic and other events and pay the student rate, have a student picture included in the school yearbook.
 However, some activities are reserved for those who are on-campus students.
 Elementary and middle school: All students, even those not taking any on-campus classes, may participate in after school clubs and programs, such as chess club.
 Students are invited to attend chapel.
 Families may make arrangements to use the school library.
 Students taking one to four on-campus classes may participate in all of the activities associated with that course, including field trips and presentations.
-For example, students taking music may participate in the Fine Arts program, and those participating in the 2 or 3 day option are eligible for the field trip to Catalina Island.
-At the middle school level, students must take three or more on-campus classes to participate in athletics and serve on Associated Student Body.
+For example, students taking music may participate in the Fine Arts program, and those participating in the three day option are eligible for the field trip to Catalina Island.
+At the middle school level, students must take two or more on-campus classes to participate in athletics and serve on Associated Student Body.
 Educational Options provides field trips and other activities that may require additional fees.
 Parents may or may not be invited to participate depending on the event and may also be subject to an additional participation fee.
 High School: All Educational Options students, even those not taking any on-campus classes, may participate in after school clubs, programs and attend chapel, assemblies, rallies, and social events.
 For example, this includes attendance at the junior-senior banquet, grad night activities, and the senior service project.
 Families may make arrangements to use the school library.
 Those completing all Ontario Christian graduation requirements may participate in graduation ceremonies.
 At the high school level, students must take two or more on-campus classes to participate in athletics or serve on the Associated Student Body.
 Some state or national organizations such as National Honor Society and California Scholarship Federation have qualifications that may exclude the part-time student.
 Some of these activities and events require additional fees.
 Parents do not participate.